mircial/NFTChallenge/README.md

 yarn dev
 ```

-**note**: By far, we just finished a simply version to show how the CollectNFT example run.
-For tokenId, we default use the first if the use has more than one.
+**note**: By far, we just finished a simply work to show how our platform NFTChallenge runs.
+Further more, you can go to our [examples](https://github.com/Lone513/CollectNFT) for more details.

 ## Summary